Josephus S. Irvine: American Civil War

 When the American Civil War broke out, Irvine enlisted in the Confederate States Army and raised a battalion which became Company C of James B. Likens battalion of Texas Volunteers which would later become the 11th Texas Infantry Regiment along with Ashley W. Spaight.
 Irvine then proceed to participate at the First Battle of Sabine Pass, during which, he ordered the pieces to be spiked as well as removing all stores from the works.
 He also participated at the Battle of Stirling's Plantation where one of his sons, James Patton Irvine, were killed in the battle.
-In 1864, Irvine was struck with yellow fever and malaria and resigned from active military service on December 1864.
+In 1864, Irvine was struck with yellow fever and malaria and resigned from active military service in December 1864.

 Later years

 Irvine proceeded to work as a farmer and Methodist preacher and was a Freemason as he lived on Milholm Creek until 1870 when he moved somewhere 5 miles south of Newton.
-He continued to live there until 1876 when he died from cancer as he had it for several years and was buried at McFarland-Wilson Cemetery.
+He continued to live there until 1876 when he died from cancer as he had it for several years and was buried at Wilson Chapel Cemetery.

 Legacy

-On April 21, 1963, a monument dedicated to Irvine was unveiled by Cooper K. Ragan at McFarland-Wilson Cemetery.
+On April 21, 1963, a monument dedicated to Irvine was unveiled by Cooper K. Ragan at Wilson Chapel Cemetery.